Variance Calculator

 Population variance

-Population in statistics refers to all possible observations in an experiment.
-For N observations, the population variance is:
+In statistics, a population refers to all possible observations within an experiment.
+For N observations, the population variance formula is:

 $$\sigma^2=\frac{\sum_{i}^{N}{{(x_i-\ \mu)}^2\ }}{N}$$

-• n is the number of observations in the population.
+- N is the total number of observations in the population.

 Sample variance